json-schema-form/angular-schema-form/README.md

 This will install the latest release and basic dependencies.
 See [dependecies section below](#dependencies).

+You can also load the files via [cdnjs.com](https://cdnjs.com/libraries/angular-schema-form).

 ### Manual

 You can also just download the contents of the `dist/` folder and add dependencies manually.